What is Community Energy?

 Lower Cost of Production

-Community heating or cooling production can be achieved by using several different fuel types.
+Several different fuel types can be used to produce community heating or cooling.
 This makes community energy production very flexible.
-In turn, this decreases the cost of production and increases both the security of supply and production efficiency.
+In turn, this decreases the cost of production and increases the security of supply and production efficiency.

 Reduce Expenses.
 Increase Opportunities